chaotic-systems/orbithunter/README.md

 To-do
 -----
 RelativeEquilibriumKS and EquilibriumKS need to be fully implemented.
 RelativeEquilibriumKS.status() needs to account for shift as part of "time derivative".
+RelativeEquilibriumKS and EquilibriumKS raising exceptions when .dt() or .dt_matrix() are called.
 Implement flag for reference frame of relative periodic solutions.
 Different methods for random initial condition generation.
 Convert all research code scripts